ms0g/hellfire/README.md

 that include some of the following fields:
 + Direction: inbound, outbound
 + Interface: inbound, outbound
-+ Source: ip address, port number
++ Source: ip address, mac address, port number
 + Destination: ip address, port number
-+ Protocol: tcp, udp, icmp
++ Protocol: tcp, udp, sctp, icmp

 Each created rule is sent to `hellfire_core` module.The module inserts a new entry into the policy table to compare every packets with user-specified rules.